HL7/davinci-deqm/input/pagecontent/col.md

 #### Option 1: MeasureReport Using Observation
 {:.no_toc}

 When certain laboratory results such as fecal occult blood (FOBT) and FIT-DNA are done in a specified time period, the patient has been screened for colorectal cancer.
 The valueset binding (i.e., list of codes) in the measure will inform you as to which laboratory results qualify for meeting this measure.
-The following resource graph diagram shows how a laboratory test to meet the screen measure would be represented using a DEQM Individual MeasureReport and its associated resources.
+The following resource graph diagram shows how a laboratory test to meet the screen measure would be represented using a DEQM Data Exchange MeasureReport and its associated resources.

 {% include img.html img="DEQM Resource Diagram - COL1.jpg" caption ="Figure 3-5 Measure Report Using Observation" %}

 #### Option 2: MeasureReport Using DiagnosticReport
 {:.no_toc}

 Another way a COL screening measure is met is when certain procedures such as flexible sigmoidoscopy and colonoscopy are performed and a report generated.
 In FHIR, the report is represented by a DiagnosticReport.
 The measure indicates what ValueSets/Codes can be used to report this measure.
-The following diagram shows how a procedure report to meet a screening measure would be represented in a DEQM Individual MeasureReport and its associated resources.
+The following diagram shows how a procedure report to meet a screening measure would be represented in a DEQM Data Exchange MeasureReport and its associated resources.

 {% include img.html img="DEQM Resource Diagram - COL2.jpg" caption ="Figure 3-6 Measure Report Using DiagnosticReport" %}